ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 #### Inference:

-This pie-chart shows that a majority of people we surveyed(app.
-81%) prefer to discover music based on their taste(which will be performed by a classifier in our case).
+This pie-chart shows that a majority of people we surveyed(approx. 81%) prefer to discover music based on their taste(which will be performed by a classifier in our case).